koor-tech/koor/design/ceph/decouple-ceph-version.md

 - To upgrade Rook, update the version of the Rook operator container
 - To upgrade Ceph, make sure Rook is running the latest release, then update the `cephVersion.image` in the cluster CRD

-The versions to be supported during upgrade will be a specific set for each version of Rook.
+The versions to be supported during upgrade will be a specific set for each version of Koor Storage Distribution.
 In 0.9, it is anticipated that the only upgrade of Ceph supported would only be Luminous to Mimic.
 When Rook officially adds support for a release of Ceph (ie. Nautilus), the upgrade path will also be supported from one previous version.
 For example, after Nautilus support is added, Luminous users would first need to upgrade to Mimic and then Nautilus.
 While it may be possible to skip versions during upgrade, it is not supported in order to keep the testing more scoped.